ImHungry48/crypto-forecasting/README.md

 ---

 ## Model Evaluation
-Initial experiments started with raw closing price prediction.
-In v2, we introduced percent return features, expanded to OHLCV inputs, added dropout regularization, and stacked LSTM layers with early stopping.
-Performance dropped slightly (higher RMSE), but the model structure is now better suited for learning temporal patterns—future tuning will address this.
+Initial experiments began with raw closing price prediction using a simple LSTM.
+In v2, the input was expanded to include OHLCV features and percent returns, introduced dropout regularization, and stacked LSTM layers with early stopping.
+While RMSE increased slightly, the model became better suited for learning temporal dependencies and market structure.

+In v3, U.S. macroeconomic indicators (interest rates, inflation, recession signals, and policy uncertainty) were incorporated.
+This helped the model capture broad economic trends, but it still struggled with sharp price surges and volatility — suggesting that Bitcoin’s behavior is influenced by **global signals beyond U.S. metrics alone**.

+These iterations have shown that:
+- LSTM captures trend but not high-volatility breakout behavior
+- U.S.-only macro inputs provide some signal, but are **not sufficient**
+- Incorporating global data (EU, sentiment, events) and alternative targets (e.g., price direction, % return) may improve predictive accuracy

 | Version | Change | RMSE | Learned |
 |---------|--------|------|---------|